karstenw/Library/README.md

 ## What happened to scipy, matplotlib, sklearn and pandas? ##

 I removed them.
 Why?
 Because they were compiled packages that don't belong in a source repository and too special interest.
-They are available as a separate download [here.](http://goo.gl/vkuBeV)
+They are available as a separate download [here](http://goo.gl/vkuBeV) and should be run with NodeBox 1.9.27 or higher.